Felix Miles

-Felix Miles is an English footballer who plays as a midfielder for Worcester City.
+Felix Miles (born 26 September 2003) is an English footballer who most recently played as a midfielder for club Worcester City.

 Playing career

 Miles came through the youth-team at Cheltenham Town.
 On 23 October 2020, he joined Hellenic League Premier Division club Tuffley Rovers on loan.
 He made his first-team debut for Cheltenham Town in a 3–0 defeat at home to Portsmouth in the EFL Trophy on 8 December 2020.
 In April 2021, Miles won the EFL Apprentice of the Year League Two award for 2021.
 During the 2021–22 season, Miles spent time on trial with Southampton and Birmingham City.
 On 6 May 2022, Miles was released by Cheltenham Town at the end of his scholarship.

 In August 2022, he signed for Southern Premier Division outfit Stratford Town.
 In November 2022, he dropped one level to sign for Southern League Division One South club Cinderford Town on loan until the end of the 2022-23 season, scoring twice on his debut for Alex Sykes' side.
 He ended the season as Cinderford's top scorer and their player of the season.
 He signed for Gloucester City in the summer of 2023.